armm77/Grab/README.md

 for screen capture

-This application is intended to be a re-implementation of the excellent and original **Grab** application created by **Keith Bernstein** and developed for the NeXT operating system.
+This application is intended to be a re-implementation of the excellent and original **Grab** application created by **Keith Bernstein** and developed for the NeXTSTEP/OPENSTEP.